elixir-lang/elixir-lang.github.com/getting-started/mix-otp/introduction-to-mix.markdown

 > set "MIX_ENV=prod" && mix compile
 ```

-> Mix is a build tool and, as such, it is not always expected to be available in production, especially if your team uses explicit build steps.
+> Mix is a build tool and, as such, it is not expected to be available in production.
 Therefore, it is recommended to access `Mix.env` only in configuration files and inside `mix.exs`, never in your application code (`lib`).

 ## Exploring